SIMITGROUP/flutter_zoom_meeting_sdk/README_MACOS.md

 ## 2. Resign Zoom SDK

-macOS requires all SDK binaries (frameworks, dylibs, etc.) to be code-signed.
+Zoom SDK binaries (frameworks, dylibs, etc.) come pre-signed by Zoom, but macOS requires **all binaries to be signed using your own developer identity**.

+To comply with this, you must **re-sign all Zoom SDK files using your own code signing identity**.

 ### 2.1 List Code Signing Identities